Back to DWU AI Articles

 How to Access Form 41 Data on BTS TranStats

-Accessing Form 41 data is straightforward and free.
+Accessing Form 41 data is free.
 The Bureau of Transportation Statistics publishes all Form 41 filings on its public website at www.transtats.bts.gov.
 Here is a step-by-step guide to download data.

 Step 1: Navigate to TranStats Home Page